GSA/federal-website-directory/README.md

 - Likewise, even if a website is accessible by the general public, it might not be intended for use by the general public (such as in the case of some beta or staging websites) and thus would not be public-facing.
 - A website that is primarily used by federal employees or contractors but that is accessible to the public may be public-facing if the website content is of significant public value (e.g., for transparency purposes).
 Agencies must make this determination on a case-by-case basis.

+The directory is maintained by an automated harvester that first gathers [each of the individual agency website inventory files](https://github.com/GSA/federal-website-directory/blob/main/builder/website_inventories.csv), creates [a snapshot of each agency file](https://github.com/GSA/federal-website-directory/tree/main/snapshots), and then combines them into [one combined directory](https://github.com/GSA/federal-website-directory/blob/main/us-government-website-directory.csv).

 #### Examples of what should be included:
 - Redirects that are at the sub-domain/domain level should be included